open-cloud/open-cloud.github.io.old/2_developer.md

 How to do this is best demonstrated by taking a look at an example.
-SlicePlus is an object that was created to use with the developer view, and looks like a slice object but with some additional fields that tabulate the number of slivers and sites used by the slice, as well as the role of the current user.
+SlicePlus is an object that was created to use with the developer view, and looks like a slice object but with some additional fields that tabulate the number of instances and sites used by the slice, as well as the role of the current user.
 Take a look at sliceplus.py in the objects/ and methods/ directory and it should be relatively straightforward how this was done.